 Then you get 10 pages that help you understand what your child should be able to do in the areas of math, language, literacy, motor skills, the arts, sensory play, and social development before he or she starts kindergarten.
 This section has simple lists of skills as well as ideas for helping your child develop these skills.
 See an example below.

 Finally, you get a complete set of engaging lesson plans that include 26 weeks of fun activities centered around learning the alphabet.
 A book list for each letter is included as well as activities that teach math, language arts, gross motor skills, and more.
 See an example page below.

 You get a bonus gift in this product – a link to 50+ pages of exclusive printables that you can use with the curriculum.
 That alone makes this product worth the $9.99 price tag.

 All in all, I think The Preschool Journey is a fun, inexpensive, easy-to-use curriculum that you can use to teach preschool skills to your child.

-You can get The Preschool Journey by visiting Angela’s site TeachingMama.org. (referral link) Click on the My Store tab to find it.
+You can get The Preschool Journey by visiting Angela’s site TeachingMama.org. (affiliate link) Click on the My Store tab to find it.